Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 }_s
 $$

+Note: if the motor drive direction is perpendicular to the position of the wheel, the last column can be simplified to the distance of the wheel to the center of the robot.

 If $$M$$ has a full rank, it can be inverted to deduce the chassis speed from the wheels speed:

 $$